ogcio/govie-ds/README.md

-# Gov IE Design System
+# Government of Ireland Design System

-Gov.ie Design System is an open-source design system developed by the Office of the Government Chief Information Officer (OGCIO).
+The Government of Ireland Design System is an open-source design system developed by the Office of the Government Chief Information Officer (OGCIO).
 It provides tools for design and development, along with resources and guidelines to help teams create consistent, accessible, and user-centred digital services across government.

 - 📘 [Project Overview](https://github.com/ogcio/govie-ds/blob/main/docs/overview.md)
 - 🛠️ [Technical Reference](https://github.com/ogcio/govie-ds/blob/main/docs/technical.md)